|

 I first knew Weyl before I first knew

 him.
-Picture a youth of nineteen seated in a Vermont hillside pasture, at his
+Picture a youth of nineteen seated in a Vermont hillside pasture,

-family’s summer place, with grazing cows around, studying Weyl’s great book, Theory of Groups and Quantum Mechanics (2), sentence by sentence, in
+family’s summer place, with grazing cows around, studying

 the original German edition, day after day, week after week.
-That was one student’s
+That was

 introduction to quantum theory.
 And what an introduction it was!
-His style is
+His

-that of a smiling figure on horseback, cutting a clean way through, on a
+that of a smiling figure on horseback, cutting a clean way through, on

 beautiful path, with a swift bright sword.